SteveBarnett/Gravity-to-Solve360/readme.txt

 == Labelling Gravity Forms for export ==

+= General =

+To mark fields in your Gravity Form that are to be sent to Solve360, add an Admin Label in this pattern: "solve360 Field Name".
+The field data will be added as the contents of the Field.
+You can find _Field Names_ in Solve360 by going to _My Account_, _API Reference tab_, and selecting _Fields_ from the drop down.

+Example

+	Field Name in Solve360 "businessemail"
+	Admin Label "solve360 businessemail"
+	Data "Steve Barnett"
+	will show
+	"Steve Barnett" in the businessemail Field of the Solve360 contact.

 = Solve360 required fields =

-Fields with data to be passed to Solve360 must be Admin Labelled: "solve360 fieldname".
-The required fields are:
+The following fields are required:
-	firstname;
-	lastname;
-	businessemail;
+* businessemail;
-	cellularphone;
-	category;
+* category;
-	ownership.
+* ownership.
-When Gravity's combined fields for Name are used, the Admin Label should be "solve360 fullname".

-= Solve360 Categories =
+= Special Fields: Solve360 Categories =

 These must be added as hidden fields.
 The Field Label should be "solve360 category CategoryName".
-CategoryName is for reference only.
+CategoryName is for your reference only.
-The Default Value must contain the tag id, e.g. "12345678".
+The Default Value must contain the Tag ID, e.g. "12345678".
+You can find _Tag IDs_ in Solve360 by going to _My Account_, _API Reference tab_, and selecting _Category Tags_from the drop down.

+= Special Fields: Gravity Names =

+When Gravity's combined fields for Name are used, the Admin Label should be "solve360 fullname".

-= Solve360 Notes =
+= Special Fields: Solve360 Notes =

 The Admin Label should be of the form: "solve360 note NoteName".
 For hidden fields, the Solve360 note will be the Admin Label text.
-For regular inputs, the Solve360 note will be the Admin Label text followed bt the field data.
+For regular inputs, the Solve360 note will be the Admin Label text followed by the field data.

 Input field example